-Note that the search may be influenced by the current location shown on the map.
+The search is influenced by the current location shown on the map.

 A search for ‘newport’ may return different results if the map is showing New York than if it’s showing London.

-Sometimes you may need to drag the map to somewhere near where you want to be and then click on the
+Alternatively you can drag the map to somewhere near where you want to be and then click on the

 <repeat search> item in the drop down list.

 Having found the right town, you can then zoom in and pan around to find the exact location where your photograph was taken.
-Using aerial / satellite imagery (if it’s available) can help with this.
+Using aerial / satellite imagery can help with this.

 Now you can drag and drop your photograph onto the map to set its location.
 To set the same location on multiple images, select them all and then drag and drop one of them.